7starsea/vnpy3/readme.md

 ### Compiling:
 1. edit configuration file: vnpy/cmake/configuration.cmake to set proper path for boost and python;
+    1.1 We currently use shared-lib for python/boost.python and static-lib for other boost-libraries, you may want to do some changes (see Line 20-31, 40-42 in vnpy/CMakeLists.txt).
 2. On windows: edit compile.bat by setting proper location for MSBuild.exe and cmake.exe;
 3. run compile.bat or compile.sh depending on your system.